l77l77/mbaytas.github.io/crazyflie.md

 ### Program Structure

-Our script consists of various functions and classes that keep things structured, globally accessible variables to keep track of options and states, and the business end of the script: a main loop.
+Our script consists of various functions and classes that keep things structured, globally accessible variables to keep track of options and states, and the business end: a main loop.

 *This is a structure that is common in real-time interactive applications like games and physical computing.
 It's how [Arduino](https://www.arduino.cc/) and [Processing](https://processing.org/) programs are structured, and how [Pygame](https://www.pygame.org/) works.*